-This caves and the hidden valley were shelter to Ice Age man.
-The excavations in the last century showed remains of Neanderthals and modern hunters, Ice Age animals and rare engravings.
+These caves and the hidden valley were used as shelter by Ice Age man.
+The excavations in the last century showed remains of Neanderthals and modern humans, Ice Age animals and rare engravings.
 Unfortunately the Victorian archaeologists did not use the modern techniques for excavation and documentation.
-So on their hunt for spectacular finds much information, the crags could have provided are now destroyed forever.
+So on their hunt for spectacular finds a lot of information, the crags could have provided was destroyed forever.

-The oldest remains in Creswell Crags are 45,000 years old Neandertal stone tools.
+The oldest remains in Creswell Crags are 43,000 years old Neandertal stone tools, and there is evidence of Neanderthal occupation 50,000–60,000 years ago.
 It is the most northerly place in the world with Neandertal remains.
-The idea is, that Neandertals, living in southern England and northern France, walked far north, to follow the deer herds in summer.
-They stayed here only a few weeks until they had to go back south.
-The whole journey was possible only because of the much lower sea level.
-The channel between England and France was dry during most of the Ice Age.
+The idea is, that Neanderthals, living in southern England and northern France, walked into the north, towards the edge of the glacier, to follow the deer herds during summer.
+They stayed here only a few weeks until they had to return south.
+And the whole journey was possible only because of the much lower sea level.
+The channel between England and France was land during most of the last Ice Age, because the sea level was up to 100 m lower than today.
 But most of the visits are dated to have happened much later, between 30,000 and 12,000 years ago.

-Later this place was visited by modern man, for example they were used during the middle ages.
-But the story, that Robin Hood found shelter in this caves, is just a legend.
-No Robin-Hood-remains were found during excavation....
+Later this place was visited by modern man, for example the caves were used during Celtic Times, Roman Times, and the Middle Ages.
+But the story, that Robin Hood found shelter in these caves, is just a legend.
+No Robin-Hood-remains were found during excavations...

 In April 2003 a new discovery was made, the first discovery of Palaeolithic cave art in Britain.
 In Church Cave three archaeologists, Paul G. Bahn, Paul Pettitt and Sergio Ripoll, discovered engravings which seem to be Paleolithic.
-These are the first engravings found in Britain.
-Nevertheless, there were figurines and other portable art of this period.
+These are the first engravings ever found in Britain, there were only figurines and other portable art of this period excavated before.
 Engravings are extremely difficult to see, you need a trained eye and advantageous lighting.
 They are not colourful, and only visible if the shadow falls from the right direction.
-Nobody had combed the British caves in search of engravings, so the three scientists made a survey and discovered engraved marks in a number of caves.
+Nobody had ever combed the British caves in search of engravings, so the three scientists made a survey and discovered engraved marks inside a great number of caves.
 Here at Creswell Crags, they found both figurative and non-figurative engravings of the period.
 They have been systematically investigated and the results are published by now.